-6.9 When the Chairperson rises or speaks during a meeting of the Council:

-- (a) any councillor then speaking or seeking to speak must cease speaking and, if standing, immediately resume their seat, and - (b) every councillor present must be silent to enable the Chairperson to be heard without interruption.
+- 6.9 When the chairperson rises or speaks during a meeting of the council: - (a) any councillor then speaking or seeking to speak must cease speaking and, if standing, immediately resume their seat, and - (b) every councillor present must be silent to enable the chairperson to be heard without interruption.

-7 MODES OF ADDRESS
+7. MODES OF ADDRESS

-- 7.1 If the Chairperson is the Mayor, they are to be addressed as 'Mr Mayor' or 'Madam Mayor'. - 7.2 Where the Chairperson is not the Mayor, they are to be addressed as either 'Mr Chairperson' or 'Madam Chairperson'. - 7.3 A councillor is to be addressed as 'Councillor [surname]'. - 7.4 A Council officer is to be addressed by their official designation or as Mr/Ms [surname].
+- 7.1 If the chairperson is the mayor, they are to be addressed as 'Mr Mayor' or 'Madam Mayor'. - 7.2 Where the chairperson is not the mayor, they are to be addressed as either 'Mr Chairperson' or 'Madam Chairperson'. - 7.3 A councillor is to be addressed as 'Councillor [surname]'. - 7.4 A council officer is to be addressed by their official designation or as Mr/Ms [surname].

-8 ORDER OF BUSINESS FOR ORDINARY COUNCIL MEETINGS
+8. ORDER OF BUSINESS FOR ORDINARY COUNCIL MEETINGS

-- 8.1 The general order of business for an ordinary meeting of the Council shall be:
+- 8.1 The general order of business for an ordinary meeting of the council shall be:

 - 01 Acknowledgement of country

-02 Apologies and applications for leave of absence by councillors
+- 02 Apologies and applications for a leave of absence or attendance by audio-visual link by councillors

-03 Adjournment for public forum
+- 03 Adjournment for Public Forum

-04 Confirmation of minutes
+- 04 Confirmation of minutes

-05 Disclosures of interests
+- 05 Disclosures of interests

-06 Mayoral minute(s)
+- 06 Mayoral minute(s)

-07 Reports from committees
+- 07 Reports of committees

-08 General Manager's report
+- 08 General Manager's Reports

-09 Motions of which notice has been given
+- 09 Notices of motions

-10 Questions with notice
+- 10 Questions with notice

-11 Confidential items
+- 11 Conclusion of the meeting

+- 12 Confidential Items

-- 8.2 The order of business as fixed under clause 8.1 may be altered for a particular meeting of the Council if a motion to that effect is passed at that meeting.
+- 8.2 The order of business as fixed under clause 8.1 may be altered for a particular meeting of the council if a motion to that effect is passed at that meeting.
 Such a motion can be moved without notice.

-Note: Part 13 allows Council to deal with items of business by exception.
+Note: If adopted, Part 13 allows council to deal with items of business by exception.